Japan to declare coronavirus emergency, launch stimulus of almost $1 trillion: PM

 An emergency, which Abe said would last about a month, will give governors authority to call on people to stay at home and businesses to close.
 With no penalties for ignoring the requests in most cases, enforcement will rely more on peer pressure and respect for authority, and was unlikely to be as rigorous as lockdowns in many other countries.

-In a sign that corporate Japan already was heeding the call, Canon Inc. announced it would close its Tokyo headquarters for 10 days starting from Tuesday.
+In a sign that corporate Japan already was heeding the call, Canon Inc. (7751.T) announced it would close its Tokyo headquarters for 10 days starting from Tuesday.

 Pressure had been mounting on the government to take the step although Abe had voiced concern about being too hasty, given the restrictions on movement and businesses it would entail.